MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 |Recovery time objective (RTO)     | The maximum acceptable time that an application can be unavailable after an incident.        |
 |Recovery point objective (RPO)     | The maximum acceptable duration of data loss during an incident.        |

-Define the workload's target values for these metrics in the context of user flows and system flows.
-[Identify and score those flows](identify-flows.md) by how critical they are to your requirements.
-Use the values to drive the design of your workload in terms of architecture, review, testing, and incident management operations.
-Failure to meet the targets will affect the business beyond the tolerance level.

 ## Key design strategies

 **Reliability targets represent the desired quality goal of a workload**, as promised to its users and its business stakeholders.
 That goal includes both availability and recoverability of the workload.
+Keep in mind that reliability targets differ from performance targets.

+- **Availability targets**.
+Measurement targets for availability define the quality expectations of a workload for it to remain accessible and operational, below which the workload would be considered unreliable to its users.
+Service Level Objectives (SLOs) are a standard way to evaluate availability targets for the end-to-end user experience.
+SLOs are defined by business stakeholders with help from technical stakeholders to keep the objectives realistic within the given constraints.

+- **Recovery targets**.
+Recovery targets correspond to RTO, RPO, MTTR, and MTBF metrics.
+In contrast to availability targets, recovery targets for these measurements don't depend heavily on Microsoft SLAs.
+Microsoft publishes RTO and RPO guarantees only for some products, like [SQL Database](/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview).

-It's important to determine the reliability targets for the critical flows of the workload.
-Technical discussions shouldn't drive those targets.
-Instead, business stakeholders should focus on customers as they define a workload's requirements.
-Technical experts help the stakeholders assign realistic numerical values that correlate to those requirements.
-As they share knowledge, technical experts allow for negotiation and mutual consensus about realistic SLOs.
+To set reliability targets, broad requirements must be defined first.
+Business stakeholders should drive those targets basing it on the desired end user experience.
+Technical experts help the stakeholders **assign realistic numerical values** that correlate to those requirements.
+As they share knowledge, technical experts allow for negotiation and mutual consensus about realistic targets.

-To set reliability targets, start by defining the broadest requirements and then define more specific metrics to meet the high-level requirements.

-Highest-level reliability and recovery requirements and correlated metrics might include, for example, an application availability of 99.9 percent for all regions or a target RTO of 5 hours for the Americas region.
-Defining these types of targets helps you identify which critical flows are involved in those targets.
-Then you can consider component-level targets.

-Remember that reliability targets differ from performance targets.
+Based on the business requirements, it's important to [identify and score user and system flows](identify-flows.md) by how critical they are to the requirements.
+Use the values to drive the design of your workload in terms of architecture, review, testing, and incident management operations.
+Reliability targets must be defined for those flows.
+Failure to meet the targets affect the business beyond the tolerance level.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: A conceptual gap might exist between the technical limitations of your workload's components and what that means for the business, for example, throughput in megabits per second versus transactions per second.
 Creating a model between these two views might be challenging.
 Rather than overengineering the solution, try to approach it in an economical but meaningful way.

-### Availability targets
+### SLO targets

-Measurement targets for availability define the quality expectations of a workload for it to remain accessible and operational, below which the workload would be considered unreliable to its users.
-Service Level Objectives (SLOs) are a standard way to evaluate availability targets for the end-to-end user experience.
-SLOs are defined by business stakeholders with help from technical stakeholders to keep the objectives realistic within the given constraints.

-#### Set your SLO

-The overall SLO of a workload is a collective quality indication of all its logical boundaries, all of which should be regarded as dependencies.
+The overall SLO of a workload is a collective quality indication of all its logical boundaries, all of which should be considered as dependencies.
 Some of those dependencies might be individual SLOs of software services (and the responsible team), to be improved over time.
 A mature declaration of the overall SLO should still indicate the business target for that workload, not just a composite of those dependencies.
-For example, if users expect that the workload to have 99.99% availability, and one of dependencies only achieves 99.8% availability, the overall SLO is still 99.99%.
+For example, if users expect that the workload to have 99.99% availability, and one of dependencies only achieves 99.8% availability, the overall SLO is still 99.99% as a target.

-For the workload owner, objective setting exercises are driven by financial goals where business requirements are mapped to measurable metrics.
-The goal is to identify a set of factors that influence the user experience and define their targets, which reflect the  quality of experience for successful workload usage.

-Stakeholders set estimates for user experience, which can comprise several flows.
-Identify the flows that are critical from the perspective of the user.
+Stakeholders **set estimates for user experience**, which can comprise several flows.
 They take into consideration, for example, how an hour of downtime for a flow during regular business hours can result in a loss of $X in monthly revenue.
 This dollar amount is compared to the estimated cost of designing and operating that flow.
 Decision makers must discuss the tolerance of external budgetary influences to decide if the extra costs and management burden for reliability is worth the risk of losing revenue.
 Or is the SLO too low to maintain the reputation.

+For the workload owner, **objective setting exercises are driven by financial goals** where business requirements are mapped to measurable metrics.
+The goal is to identify a set of factors that influence the user experience and define their targets, which reflect the  quality of experience for successful workload usage.

-For the workload architect, SLOs can be the driver for many technical decisions.
+For the workload architect, **SLOs shpuld considered the main driver for many technical decisions**.
 For example,

 - Serve as a critical input into architectural decisions when you consider additional dependencies.
 - Provide a near real-time view and shared understanding of the health of a workload to enable objective discussions.
 Also help the workload team prioritize efforts on reliability, new feature development, and other task.